 Medical Electronics and e-Health - 15 credits

-Provides knowledge and understanding of how electronics and communications technology is and could be used in medical applications and healthcare.
+Provides a knowledge and understanding of how electronics technology is used in medical applications and healthcare, and to consider a range of possible future developments in this field.

 Smart Grid Analysis - 15 credits

-This will provide you with the knowledge and understanding of the issues relating to the integration of distributed generators (including renewable sources), their control and protection methods, and tools to analyse their impact to the grid.
+This module introduces students to the concepts behind future sustainable electricity systems with increased use of distributed microgenerators.
+Students gain knowledge and understanding of the issues relating to the integration of distributed generators (including renewable sources), their control and protection methods, and tools to analyse their impact on the grid.

 Electric Power Generation by Renewable Sources - 15 credits